samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 <img src="./images/12ab_stroke_severity_interaction_example.jpg" width="600"/>

+*SHAP interaction between hospital ID for two teams and stroke severity.
+If a patient attended team TPXYE0168D then SHAP values for low stroke severity were increased (an attenuation of the main effect of stroke severity).
+If a patient attended team SMVTP6284P then SHAP values for low and severe stroke severity were reduced (a strengthening of the main effect of stroke severity).*

 ### Hospital and stroke severity interaction

 The main effect of prior disability is to progressively reduce the odds of receiving thrombolysis with increasing disability (a SHAP of +0.3 for mrS=0 down to -1.50 for mRS=5).